 Sarajevo and BiH’s success as a tourist destination will depend on how well it manages a delicate balancing act.
 Too many visits by European partygoers will create an uncomfortable environment for Gulf visitors.
 Rising numbers of Middle Eastern tourists, on the other hand, could drive the spread of Sharia-compliant public spaces and put pressure on parts of Sarajevo’s vibrant network of bars and restaurants.

-The reviews for a popular hotel in the capital recently featured a Belgian tourist, incredulous at the hotel’s restaurant and bar no longer serving alcohol after it was bought out by a Gulf-based investment group.
+The reviews for a popular hotel in the capital recently featured a Belgian tourist incredulous at the hotel’s restaurant and bar no longer serving alcohol after it was bought out by a Gulf-based investment group.

 The balancing act will no doubt be challenging and, in many ways, echoes BiH’s wider complex political situation.
-The country should avoid mistakes made in the post-war era to address the often- competing interests of the country’s Bosniak, Croat and Serbian communities, which has at times led to political deadlock.
+The country should avoid mistakes made in the post-war era to address the often-competing interests of the country’s Bosniak, Croat and Serbian communities, which has at times led to political deadlock.

-At the top of the iconic abandoned bobsled track from the 1984 winter Olympics, now made easily accessible by the modernised cable car that opened just over 18 months ago, a few intrepid tourists are looking for the perfect shot of Sarajevo, which stretches across the valley below.
+At the top of the iconic abandoned bobsled track from the 1984 Winter Olympics, now made easily accessible by the modernised cable car that opened just over 18 months ago, a few intrepid tourists are looking for the perfect shot of Sarajevo, which stretches across the valley below.

 That it is difficult to picture Serbian and Bosnian forces fighting on that very hillside is a testament to how far BiH has come since the war.
-For these gains in stability and prosperity to be cemented or furthered, it has to guard against political populism and extremism in Europe and elsewhere influencing its already fractional and volatile domestic politics.
+For these gains in stability and prosperity to be cemented or furthered, it has to guard against political populism and extremism in Europe and elsewhere influencing its already fractious and volatile domestic politics.

 Click here to read the Alaco article in BNE IntelliNews.